8 Solutions to Fix SD Card Not Showing Up in Windows 10/8/7

 - Step 4.
 If it doesn’t work to update driver, just right click the device and select “Uninstall”.
 Then restart your computer, and Windows will reinstall the driver by itself.

 Disabled SD card will not show up on Windows 10.
 The steps to enable this function are the same as above.
-First find your SD card in “Device Manager” and right click it.
+First, find your SD card in “Device Manager” and right click it.
 If it shows “Disable Device”, then you have already enabled SD card reader and there is no need to do anything.
 If not, just select the option “Enable Device”.
 Then Windows 10 could detect your SD card normally.
+In case it doesn’t, try to enable several related services in your computer as described below.

 Troubleshooter is a built-in repair tool in Windows 10.
 It helps to fix common computer problems.
 You can also use it to solve (micro) SD card not detected on Windows 10 problem.